-Senior Regional Business Development Executives focus on growing Iron Mountain’s data center revenue within their assigned geography.
-Strategic focus will be on the Cloud Vertical and Fortune 500 customers.
+Regional Business Development Executives focus on growing Iron Mountain’s data center revenue within their assigned geography.
 Region will include existing accounts with a strong focus on new prospect acquisition for strategic targets.

 Commercial offerings will include retail, hybrid and wholesale multi-tenant data center licensing and successful attainment of profitability goals will require the successful inclusion of data center services (in addition to space and power).

 IMDC Regional BDE’s will be supported by Inside Sales and Marketing to help uncover additional opportunities and in the development and delivery of customer relevant campaigns and activity.

 Business Development Executives accomplishes increasing the IRM footprint with the territory through the following key responsibilities: